louiseka/component-garden/README.md

 ## Description

-Component Garden is a React playground (garden) showcasing my knowledge and practice of React Hooks, Reusable Components, and State Management (including Zustand).
+Component Garden is a React playground ("garden") showcasing my knowledge and practice of React Hooks, reusable components, and state management (including Zustand).
+It serves as a personal space to experiment, refine patterns, and demonstrate component design.

 ## Live Demo